Tornadoes of 2013: May 26–31 (United States)

-Massive 2.6 mile wedge tornado outside of El Reno, on May 31.
+The historical 2.6 mi wide EF3 tornado outside of El Reno, Oklahoma, on May 31.

 A large, slow moving system produced 134 tornadoes across the Great Plains in the last week of May.
 Many tornadoes, some strong to violent, touched down across Kansas and Nebraska from the 27th through the 29th, with weaker tornadoes recorded in other states.
 One of the most notable tornadoes of the outbreak was a 2.6 mi wide wedge tornado that struck near El Reno, Oklahoma on the evening of May 31.
 It was the widest tornado ever recorded.
 The tornado was initially rated an EF5, with estimated winds being measured at >295 mph by a mobile Doppler radar; however, the worst damage was rated EF3, thus on August 30, 2013, the tornado's rating was downgraded to EF3.
 Eight deaths were attributed to this tornado including four storm chasers; TWISTEX project leader Tim Samaras, his son Paul, fellow chaser Carl Young, and amateur storm chaser Richard Charles Henderson.
 That same evening, a large EF3 tornado moved through several St. Louis suburbs, resulting in major damage and two injuries.
 In total, the outbreak resulted in 134 tornadoes.